 Though both Augmented and Virtual Reality are still at an early stage of development, they look set to be the next logical step from Computer Aided Design and animation.
 Not least, as they follow the trend for CAD developers and enablers to constantly update and expand what can be achieved.

 Differences between VR ( Virtual Reality) and AR (Augmented Reality)

 Unlike Virtual Reality applications, AR doesn’t require expensive, unwieldy equipment.
-It’s a highly transferred and moveable sensory “feast”, that can be accessed by audiences using technology they already have in their hands – their mobile phones.
+It’s a highly transferred and moveable sensory “feast”, that can be accessed by audiences using technology they already have in their hands.

 The hugely popular Pokémon Go campaign provided the perfect proof of concept, in terms of universal appeal and ease of delivery.